 Silver Oak High School students are encouraged to have a well-balanced lunch.
-Students must clean up any materials left from their lunches, including anything in the refrigerator, microwave or other appliances.
-Except during inclement weather, lunch must be eaten outside the classrooms.
+Students must clean up any materials left from their lunches, in all communal areas.
+Except during inclement weather, lunch must be eaten outside of the classrooms.

 Trash and recycling should be placed in the proper receptacles.